-(unless otherwise stated all information provided as at 28 February 2021)
+(unless otherwise stated all information provided as at 28 February 2022)

-FireAngel Safety Technology Group PLC (FireAngel) (6.07% of net assets) Cost: £4.85m.
-Value as at 28 February 2021, £2.58m
+FireAngel Safety Technology Group PLC (FireAngel) (6.28% of net assets)

-FireAngel designs, sells and markets smoke detectors, carbon monoxide detectors and home safety products.
-We were attracted to the business because of its dominant share of the UK fire safety market, with products that are endorsed throughout Europe.
-We also saw an opportunity from changing legislation that we believe the group will benefit from.
-The move away from simple alarms to connected products is expected to drive improved economics for FireAngel, and we see scope to generate meaningful recurring revenue by gaining traction in the social housing space.
+FireAngel designs, sells, and markets smoke detectors, carbon monoxide detectors and home safety products.
+We were attracted to FireAngel because of its dominant share of the UK fire safety market, with products that are endorsed throughout Europe.
+We also saw an opportunity from changing legislation that we believe FireAngel will benefit from.
+Legislative guidance is for the purchase of smoke alarms with a 7-10 year lifespan, and we are already beginning to see a replacement cycle on the installed base in more mature markets.